Goreng Goreng: Society and culture

-The Gureng gureng were divided into several clans, such as the Wakgun.
+The Gureng Gureng were divided into several clans, such as the Wakgun.
 Traditional lore was transmitted at a djaparlagin or a "singing corroboree".

 History of contact

 The Upper Burnett area first began to be settled by colonists in the 1840s.
 Grazing land was not available further down the river for some decades.
-Hostilities broke out as land seized for grazing denied aboriginals access to their food resources, and clashes were frequent, leading to several massacres in the Miriam Vale area.
+Hostilities broke out as land seized for grazing denied Aboriginal peoples access to their food resources, and clashes were frequent, leading to several massacres in the Miriam Vale area.
 It is estimated that between 1847 and 1853, 28 squatters and shepherds were killed as the Burdekin people resisted the onset of the occupation.
 On each occasion, punitive raids were undertaken to punish the tribes, causing substantial loss of life among the latter.
 The severity of retaliation was sufficiently drastic to lead the Colonial Office to place the Burnett area's Aboriginal people under official protection by the Native Mounted Police.